zeromq/zeromq.org/content/docs/get-started.md

 ZeroMQ (also spelled ØMQ, 0MQ or ZMQ) is a high-performance asynchronous messaging library, aimed at use in distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker.

+ZeroMQ supports common messaging patterns (pub/sub, request/reply, client/server and others) over a variety of transports (TCP, in-process, inter-process, multicast and more), making inter-process messaging as simple as inter-thread messaging.
+This keeps your code clear, modular and extremely easy to scale.

 ZeroMQ is developed by a large community of contributors.
 There are third-party bindings for many popular programming languages and native ports for C# and Java.

 ## The Guide